Robinhood event contracts | Robinhood

 Note

-If your instant deposit access is restricted and you’d like to purchase event contracts, you can deposit funds via debit card funding (DCF) or by wire transfer.
+If you’re having trouble with Instant Deposit access and you’d like to purchase event contracts, you can deposit funds via debit card funding (DCF) or by wire transfer.

 Trading hours